Print3M/epic/README.md

 ## Header files are nasty

 Just including default Windows MinGW-w64 header files throws some errors.
-For exaple, it requires SSE to be enabled to compile successfully and I want it to be disabled.
+For example, it requires SSE to be enabled to compile successfully and I want it to be disabled.
 This is the reason why I don't use default Windows headers but include only custom ones.

 ## Troubleshooting

 1. Clean output/ directory.
-2. Test standalone version (more reliable).
+2. Test monolith version (more reliable).
 3. Check if you follow EPIC Guidebook.
 4. Run `--debug`.